WICG/display-locking/explainer-beforematch.md

 observing the `beforematch` event for that section as a result of the scroll-to-text fragment navigation match.

-Also note that the adoption of the `beforematch` in these use-cases should be straight-forward, since the typical page that provides content in collapsed sections already has an event handler to expand and show the section.
+Also note that the adoption of the `beforematch` event in these use-cases should be straight-forward, since the typical page that provides content in collapsed sections already has an event handler to expand and show the section.
 With the `beforematch` event, we can reuse the same handler to expand the section.